When your orthodontist suggests rubber bands for braces treatment, you may be afraid and ask, “Do rubber bands on braces hurt?”

 How long do rubber bands on braces hurt?

-In case you are not using the elastic regularly, you will feel the pain for a longer duration.
-If you double the elastics, you may feel excessive pain.
-This also damages your teeth.
+In addition, if you double the elastics, you may feel severe pain.
+This can also damage your teeth.

 You can also learn how long you have to wear them.

-However, you can also know about some other important things from our other article on – Are rubber bands the last steps to braces.
+However, you can also know about some other important things from my other article on – Are rubber bands the last steps to braces?

 How to relieve pain from rubber bands on braces?